Planar graphs with the maximum number of induced 4-cycles or 5-cycles: Proof of Theorem

 Now suppose $\Gamma$ contains $w$ and $z_5$.
 There are exactly five such cycles (two containing the path $wz_5u_2u_1$, two containing $wz_5u_2z_1$, one containing $wz_5u_3u_1$, and none containing any other path of length 4 extending $wz_5$ beyond $z_5$).
 By a similar count, there are exactly four induced 5-cycles containing $w$ and $z_6$ but not $z_5$.
 If $\Gamma$ contains $w$ but not $z_5$ or $z_6$, then it must contain $z_2$ and $z_4$, and we see the only such cycle is $u_1z_2wz_4u_2$.

-So in total there are exactly $|A||B|+|A||C|+|B||C|+5(|A|+|B|)+2|C|+11$ induced 5-cycles in $G$, which is $\frac{1}{3}(n^2-8n+22)$ if $n\equiv 1\pmod{3}$ and $\frac{1}{3}(n^2-8n+21)$ otherwise.
+So in total there are exactly $|A\frac{1}{3}(n^2-8n+21)||B|+|A||C|+|B||C|+5(|A|+|B|)+2|C|+11$ induced 5-cycles in $G$, which is $\frac{1}{3}(n^2-8n+22)$ if $n\equiv 1\pmod{3}$ and $\frac{1}{3}(n^2-8n+21)$ otherwise.
 Finally, we see from this count that no induced 5-cycle in a principal graph of the required form contains two vertices which are the endpoints of an optional edge.
-Hence every graph of the required form contains the same induced 5-cycles as the principal graph of the required form that it contains. \end{proof}
+Hence every $n$-vertex graph of the required form contains at least as many induced 5-cycles as the principal $n$-vertex graph of the required form that it contains. \end{proof}